chhotii-alex/prospective-randomizer/README.md

 s.e.m. = \frac{std dev}{\sqrt{n}}
 $$

-Thus as the sample size, $n$, increases, or as the standard deviation decreasees, the likely sample error decreases.
+Thus as the sample size, $n$, decreases, or as the standard deviation increasees, the likely sample error increases.
 Classically variance has been minimized by selecting subjects from a relatively homogeneous population, _e.g._, only selecting students between 18 and 22 at a specific university.
 Ideally, to avoid confounding factors, one would have identical